13 Amazing Things to do in Korca, Albania – 2022

 Only 30 minutes from Korca by car, and you would find yourself in the pleasant Albanian countryside

 11. Hike to the top of Morava Mountain and get a view of Korca

 Remember the Korca beer I mentioned?
 It is made from natural spring water located near the Morava Mountains.

 The Morava Mountains is right above the plateau of Korca and is a breathtaking vantage point of the entire city and its outskirts.

 Morava Mountain can be reached by vehicle or even on foot and is a great day trip from Korca.

 A lot of tourists prefer cycling their way to the Mountain and some domestic tourists travel from their starting point to the Mountain on a bus.

 There is also a hotel near the mountain called Montrelux resort in case you want to spend the night surrounded by hills and mountains.

-Among the few attractions at the Morava Mountains is the humongous cross.
-A small church with some artefacts on display.
+Among the few attractions in the Morava Mountains is the humongous cross, and a small church with some artefacts on display.